sampsyo/cs6120/content/blog/2025-03-06-path-profiling.md

 key insights can be ascertained by looking at the most frequently visited paths through the control-flow graph.
 The process of counting occurrences of different paths through the graph is referred to as path profiling.

-In recent times, the strongest use case for profiling in programs has been **profile-driven compilation** – a tool by which one can optimize programs based on what paths in a control-flow graph are the most frequently visited.
+In recent times, the strongest use case for profiling in programs has been **profile-guided optimization** – a tool by which one can optimize programs based on what paths in a control-flow graph are the most frequently visited.

 **Edge Profiling**